enguehard/enguehard.tf/content/event/workshop collider/index.md

 ---

 {{% callout note %}}
 This event is offline only.
-Mandatory registration with this [form](https://framaforms.org/registration-form-advanced-methods-workshop-at-ens-de-lyon-1692721193).
+Mandatory registration before September 4 with this [form](https://framaforms.org/registration-form-advanced-methods-workshop-at-ens-de-lyon-1692721193).
 {{% /callout %}}

 Click [here](https://www.enguehard.tf/uploads/program.pdf) for the updated program.